sfigg/commercialization-public/docset/manufacture/iot/iot-core-adk-addons-command-line-options.md

 # <span id="p_iot_core.command-line_options_to_manufacture_iot_core_images"></span>IoT Core Add-ons command-line options

-\[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.
-An app that calls an API introduced in Windows 10 Anniversary SDK Preview Build 14295 cannot be ingested into the Windows Store during the Preview period.\]

 These tools are part of the [Windows 10 IoT Core (IoT Core) ADK Add-Ons](http://go.microsoft.com/fwlink/?LinkId=735028), in the \\Tools folder.
 To learn more about these tools, see [What's in the Windows ADK IoT Core Add-ons](iot-core-adk-addons.md).

 ## <span id="iotcoreshell.lnk"></span><span id="IOTCORESHELL.LNK"></span>IoTCoreShell.lnk